 Do you try to rid yourself of your emotions?
 Do you push them away or ignore them?

-Do you fully experience your emotions?
-On a daily basis, or every now and again?
+Or are you someone who fully experiences your emotions?
+Do you do this exercise on a daily basis, or only every now and again?

 Look, I know emotions can be difficult.
 And in our society we honor joy and happiness often to our own detriment, because we leave the rest of our emotions in the dirt.
 Except…